No products in the cart.

 It’s almost the end of Q4, and you’re nowhere near close to hitting your sales goals.
 Usually, you’re one of the best salespeople in the company, but you haven’t performed well in Q4 or Q3, and you wonder why you can’t get it together.
 Are you not conversational enough?
 Are you not persuasive enough?
 Are you not focusing on the product’s benefits?

 What if you can’t pull it together?
 If you don’t hit your sales numbers, what will your boss say?
 You work in a results-driven environment.
 You either meet your goals, or you’re out.
 No exceptions.
 No excuses.
 No moving to a different position.
-You have to do the job you have well, and for the past few months, you’ve sucked at yours.
+You have to do the job well, but for the past few months, you’ve sucked at yours.
 What if you get fired?

 Frowning, you wonder what your spouse will say.
 That’s another thing that keeps you up at night.
 You haven’t opened up about your struggles at work.
 You’re supposed to be the one in the family who has it all together.